 You may apply for an abatement for the following reasons;

-(1) Overvalued - The assessed value is more than the fair cash value on January 1, 2017, for any reason, including clerical and data processing errors, or assessment of property that is non-existant or not taxable to you.
+(1) Overvalued - The assessed value is more than the fair cash value on it's assessment date of January 1st, for any reason, including clerical and data processing errors, or assessment of property that is non-existant or not taxable to you.

 (2) Disproportionately Assessment - The assessed value is excessive in relation to other, comparable properties.